-You may swap dried ginger with ginger powder if you couldn't find dry ginger.
-I kept this recipe simple with most of the ingredients already there in my spice pantry.
-You can play around adding different ingredients such as fennel seeds, nutmeg while grinding the spices.
-You may totally skip dried ginger in the spice mix, instead add fresh ginger or ginger powder while brewing the masala chai.
+You may swap dried ginger with dry ginger powder.
+You may skip dried ginger in the spice mix, instead, add fresh ginger root or dried ginger powder while brewing the masala chai.

 Masala chai spice mix can be stored for nearly 5 months in an airtight container at room temperature.

-Add little more Chai masala powder while preparing Masala Chai if you prefer extra spicy chai.
+Add a little more masala powder while preparing Masala Chai if you prefer extra spicy chai.